linemanjs/lineman/README.md

 $ grunt
 ```

-The above run a default task that produces a deployable web application in the project's `dist/` directory, ready to be deployed to production.
+The above runs a default task that produces a deployable web application in the project's `dist/` directory, ready to be deployed to production.

 ### Cleaning